OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:30

-Jesus asked him, “What is your name?”
-“Legion,” he replied, because many demons had entered him.
+Jesus inquired of him, “What is your name?”
+“Legion,” he responded, for many demons had entered him.

 ## Luke 8:31